its-mayank/Computer-Vision-Final-Project/README.md

 We would soon be updating our refactored code, weights of models and dataset implementation details

-* Please bear with us in these busy times, we are working hard so that you can reproduce the smae results *
+* Please bear with us in these busy times, we are working hard so that you can reproduce the same results

 Please, feel free to ping us for any doubt.